David Charles: Writer

-As well as this blog of 400+ articles, I have written a number of books.
+As well as this blog of 500+ stories, I have written a number of books.
 Some of these I have published, and most are available as ebooks under my pay what you want policy, which means there is no excuse for not downloading a bit of what you fancy.

-For romantic travel buffs: The Soles of My Shoes, hitch-hiking London to Ben Nevis with a girl I hardly knew.
+- For romantic travel buffs: Life to the Lees, about cycling 4,000 miles around Britain in the wake of my grandmother’s funeral, and The Soles of My Shoes, about hitch-hiking London to Ben Nevis with a beautiful stranger.

-For practical travel buffs: How to Cycle 4,000 Miles When You HATE Lycra, tips for beginners on cycle touring.
+- For practical travel buffs: How to Cycle 4,000 Miles When You HATE Lycra, tips on cycle touring for beginners.

 I have been cycling almost non-stop since picking up my dad’s old Apollo bike to commute to work in the winter of 2008.
 In spring 2009, frustrated with airline cancellations, I cycled a childhood friend’s ancient Halfords bike to where he now lived, in Bordeaux.
 That was the start of my touring career.

 In 2011, I cycled 4,110 miles around Britain, a journey that inspired the title of my book How to Cycle 4,000 Miles When You HATE Lycra.
+I also wrote a book about the ride: Life to the Lees.
 A year later, I cycled through France, ferried across the Mediterranean and then circumnavigated Tunisia, as it rebalanced after the Arab Spring revolution.

-Since these consecutive mega-tours, I have clocked up thousands of miles around London and have taken many day and night trips, including the famous 2015 Calais Critical Mass.
-Starting in 2016, I have had the pleasure of joining a monthly ride to the coast with fellow round Britain cyclist Anna Hughes.
-Seacycles is a friendly group ride with the sole ambition of leaving London for the sea – join us!
+As well as these mega-tours, I have clocked up thousands of miles around London and have taken many day and night trips, including the famous 2015 Calais Critical Mass.